ktechboston/db_utils/README.md

 ## Docker
 One line command to start a Docker container with db-utils installed.
 This will run on any system that is running Docker.
-A juypter notebook will open up on port 8888, just copy and paste the url from the terminal into your prefered browser.
+A jupyter notebook will open up on port 8888, just copy and paste the url from the terminal into your preferred browser.

 ```bash
 docker run -p 8888:8888 hannaj06/db-utils:latest